larry-kai/codepath_android_lkai/README.md

  * [x] Required: User can add new items to the list.
  * [x] Required: User can delete an existing item.
  * [x] Required: User can edit an existing item.
+ * [x] Required: All changes are persistent in storage.

 Walkthrough of all user stories: